Jupiter's South Pole: History of exploration

-Before Juno, only the Galileo probe entered Jupiter's orbit from 1995 to 2003; however, its orbital inclination made it impossible to observe the polar regions of Jupiter; Cassini, which flew past Jupiter in 2000, also had no opportunity to photograph the polar regions.
-Thus, they remained "white spots" until 2016 (the images of the previous flyby missions and Earth telescopes had low resolution); however, back in 2000, the polar X-ray spots of Jupiter (the southern one is significantly weaker than the northern one) were detected.
+The earliest missions to observe Jupiter closely were Pioneer 10 and Pioneer 11.
+In 1973, Pioneer 10, at its closest, passed Jupiter at a distance of 81,000 miles, which captured images and collected infrared readings of the planet's atmosphere.
+In 1974, Pioneer 11 flew within 26,400 miles from the planets surface, solely capturing images of the planets surface.
+Later missions, being that of Voyager 1 and Voyager 2, prioritized observation of Jupiter's ring and its moons.
+After the implementation of orbital planetary exploration, the only probe that had orbited Jupiter, besides Juno, was Galileo, from 1995 to 2003; however, its orbital inclination made it impossible to observe the polar regions of Jupiter; Cassini, a non-orbital spacecraft, flew past Jupiter in 2000, and had no opportunity to photograph the polar regions.
+Thus, they remained largely unknown until the observations during the Juno mission in 2016 (the images of the previous flyby missions and Earth telescopes had low resolution); however, in 2000, the polar X-ray spots of Jupiter (the southern one is significantly weaker than the northern one) were detected.